Where and how did this group originate?

 Meeting info can be found here: https://powerof100whocarecorvallis.org/dates-location/

-What local charities have been given to so far?
+What local nonprofits have been given to so far?

 See the growing list on this page: https://powerof100whocarecorvallis.org/past-recipients/

-Can more than one member nominate a charity?
+Can more than one member nominate a nonprofit?

-Yes, more names in the hat (i.e., multiple nominations) can increase the chances of a charity being selected for presentation.
+Yes, more names in the hat (i.e., multiple nominations) can increase the chances of a nonprofit being selected for presentation.
 Remember to complete the Charity Pre-Qualification Form beforehand.

-Can someone other than the presenter answer questions about the charity?
+Can someone other than the presenter answer questions about the nonprofit organization?

 The 5-minute Q&A part the presentation is supposed to be with the member who made the pitch.
 The intent of this is so one presenter doesn’t have an unfair advantage by having a “ringer” for the Q&A (i.e., all presenters are on an even playing field).
 Read Some Tips for Presenting to help prepare for the pitch and Q&A.